paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 #### SwitchAxis

 Different IoT devices define different axes as forward.
 We need to pivot on the third axis by 90 degrees to correct for the difference.
-This reverses the chirality, but this function corrects for that.
+It reverses the chirality, but this function corrects for that.

 ```c#
 // B ...